“The People of Kaesong Industrial Complex”

 The lives of the people who worked at a singular place born out of large-scale joint economic strategies but closed by political tensions

-Held at Culture Station Seoul 284, a venue renovated from a former station building dating back to the Japanese colonial period, in the summer of 2018, the exhibition “Gae Seong Industrial Complex” (curated by Park Carey) examined the titular place not as a story of a large economic development told from the outside, but by rather focusing on the intimate communities that grew up among the individuals working at the site.
-In this way, the exhibition attempted to craft a new portrait of Gae Seong Industrial Complex.
-Two works from the original Seoul exhibition are here presented in Kyoto.
+Held at Culture Station Seoul 284 in the summer of 2018, the exhibition “Kaesong Industrial Complex” examined the titular place not as a story of a large economic development told from the outside, but by rather focusing on the intimate communities that grew up among the individuals working at the site.
+In this way, the exhibition attempted to craft a new portrait of the Kaesong Industrial Complex.
+Works by three artists from the original Seoul exhibition are here presented in Kyoto.

 In Lee Boo-rok’s replica of a garment factory, Robo Cafe, rows of tables with sewing machines fill the space, covered in tablecloths on which slogans about productivity are being sewn.
-Im Heung-soon’s video work Brothers Peak portrays someone carrying a coffin up a mountain, accompanied by the singing of the Seoul-based gay chorus G-Voice and Lee Hyang, an accordian player who is a North Korean defector.
+Im Heung-soon’s video work Brothers Peak portrays the artist climbing up a mountain while carrying a coffin, accompanied by the resonant singing of the Seoul-based gay chorus G-Voice and Lee Hyang, an accordion player who is a North Korean defector.
+In his installation, Yoo Soo shows gifts exchanged between North and South workers, objects that ask us to reflect on the fundamental meaning of the Kaesong Industrial Complex.

 |Oct 5 (Sat)-27 (Sun)||10:00-20:00|

-Auditorium, South Gallery and other locations, Kyoto Art Center
+Auditorium, Japanese-style Hall, South Gallery and other locations, Kyoto Art Center

 546-2 Yamabushiyama-cho, Nakagyo-ku, Kyoto, 604-8156